/ Application Form

 have provided the minimum required information in the resumé

-the minimum required information is not provided, we will
+required information is not provided,

-have to put you on HOLD
+will automatically put you on HOLD

 to the Offshore Guides Home